Dual Plugging BMW Airhead Motorcycles

 I used to have an entire section here on spark plugs.
-I have moved it to a spark plug article.
-BE SURE to read it. http://bmwmotorcycletech.info/sparkplugs.htm
+I moved it to my spark plug article.
+Be sure to read it. https://bmwmotorcycletech.info/sparkplugs.htm

 After the earliest /5 (these had ignition advance stopping at approximately 2000 rpm), stock advance units (25 & 26 degrees available) go to full advance at about 3000 rpm.
 Modifying the ATU so that advancing quits at ~3600 will usually cure any last bit of pinging at sea level if you have a fairly high compression ratio or are using regular gasoline with moderately high compression ratio.
 This also works pretty well with single plug ignition, and even with the R50/5, R60/5, R60/6 who all have very mild camshaft timing, and have a tendency to ping.
 One must, of course, be sure that there are no other adverse combustion events occurring, such as unheard events at higher rpm.

 To help keep your combustion chamber clean, I suggest using Chevron gasoline's or other Top Tier fuels ...or ...at slightly higher expense, adding Chevron Techron to your tank now & then.
 I recommend a premium multi-grade motorcycle oil.
-The better oils do not burn off the first fractional quart fast as do the poor additives in cheap oils, AND this means less deposits.
+The better oils do not burn off the first fractional quart fast as do the poor additives in cheap oils, and this alone means less deposits.
 I am fond of Golden Spectro 4, in 20W50.
 That is a true SG, additive-type, semi-synthetic oil, that is quite good at low to high temperatures.
-Full synthetics are even better in regards to performance AND deposits, but MAY bring about other problems, such as seal leakage, although that is rare these days.
+Full synthetics are even better in regards to performance and deposits, but may bring about other problems, such as seal leakage, although that is rare these days.
 Full synthetic oils like Spectro's, BMW's, and some diesel type oils (that have ZDDP!!), see my oils article! ....can be very nice.
-Spectro synthetic oils and Mobil 1 in 15W50 and its V-twin oil in 20W50, both work quite well in airheads ....and have very low deposits produced.
+Spectro synthetic oils and Mobil 1 in 15W50 and Mobil's V-twin oil in 20W50, all work quite well in Airheads ....and have very low deposits produced.

 The best coils I know of for that are made by Accel.
-The KIT of TWO of the coils is Accel #140404 which provides yellow coils & yellow wires; and if you want black coils & black wires, the Accel kit number is 140404K.
+The kit of two of the coils is Accel #140404 which provides yellow coils & yellow wires; and if you want black coils & black wires, the Accel kit number is 140404K.
 Both the yellow & the black coils have 0.7 ohms primary windings.
 The coils may be shown in Accel's literature as for CDI type ignition.
-Do not be confused, these ARE the correct coils for your 1981+ Airhead utilizing the stock BMW Bosch electronic ignition.
-There IS an Accel number 140404KS, that is a SINGLE black dual tower coil.
+Do not be confused, these are the correct coils for your 1981+ Airhead utilizing the stock BMW Bosch electronic ignition.
+There is also a Accel number 140404KS, that is a single black dual tower coil.
 It would be used on a dual-plug conversion if you need to replace one of the above coils.
-I don't have a number for a replacement YELLOW coil, ask Accel.
-I have NEVER seen an Accel coil fail, unless abused.
+I don't have a number for a replacement yellow coil, ask Accel.
+I have never seen an Accel coil fail, unless abused.

 NOTE!
-The very last BMW Airheads twin tower coil was (as was all models of Airheads that came with ONE coil) 12 volt rated, & this last coil had a very low ohm primary winding (around 1/2 ohm), & the MODULE was improved to handle higher current and eliminated some spurious ignition problems.
-If you can afford it, use the very latest and last of the modules, which came on a heat sink in which the module was RIVETED onto it.
+The last BMW Airheads twin tower coil (Bosch) was, as was all models of Airheads that came with one coil, 12 volt rated, & this last coil had a very low ohm primary winding (around 1/2 ohm), & the module was improved to handle higher current and eliminated some spurious ignition problems.
+If you can afford it, use the very latest and last of the modules, which came on a heat sink in which the module was riveted onto it.
 Be sure to get the correct one.
-For all the details: http://bmwmotorcycletech.info/ignition.htm
+For all the details:

 If the Accel-supplied ignition wires (the kit of two coils comes with wires) happen to be resistor types, discard them.
-Use QUALITY silicon rubber insulated wires that have stranded copper wires cores.
+Use quality silicon rubber insulated wires that have stranded copper wires cores.
 Use proper resistance type spark plug caps.
-For the electronic ignition use 5,000 ohm caps ONLY.
-Do NOT...NOT!!!....use resistor spark plugs with resistor caps!
-DO NOT!!!...NOT!!!...use resistor spark plugs and 1K or zero ohm caps.
-READ the spark plug article on this website ....there can be problems with Bosch's new numbering system & the plugs!
+For the electronic ignition use 5,000 ohm caps only.
+Do not use resistor spark plugs with resistor caps!
+Do not use resistor spark plugs.
+Do not use 1K or zero ohm caps.
+Read the spark plug article on this website ....there can be problems with Bosch's new numbering system & the plugs!

 The Dyna III unit was for the stock 1970-1978 Bosch coils.

-The Dyna Ignition Booster was for the 1970-1980 points models....and can be used on dual plug installations with the proper coils.
+The Dyna Ignition Booster was for the 1970-1980 points models.
+It can be used on dual plug installations with the proper coils.

 The best installation on a points model Airhead, for dual-plugging, is is a double booster setup & moderately low resistance coils.
-This can be done with the Dyna Booster, or one of the Velleman kit boosters, etc. The Dyna booster is not rated to handle the coil current of the last version of BMW low resistance coils (nor the Accel coils mentioned in this article).
-Many have used the booster however, because the average current is lower during actual engine running.
+This can be done with the Dyna Booster, or one of the Velleman kit boosters, etc. The Dyna booster is not rated to handle the coil current of the last version of BMW low resistance coils.
+Many have used the booster however, because the average current is lower during actual engine running. https://www.vellemanstore.com/

-Dyna GREEN 3 ohm coils are sometimes seen on dual-plugging installations.
-I do NOT recommend them for the Bosch electronic ignition Airhead models.
-They were used with the Dyna II-2, the THREE wire sensor Dyna model D35-2.
+Dyna green coils are 3 ohms and are sometimes seen on dual-plugging installations.
+I do not recommend them for the Bosch electronic ignition Airhead models.
+They were used with the Dyna II-2, the three wire sensor Dyna model D35-2.

-Dyna has had TWO types of installations for SINGLE plug bikes, but information may apply to your installation of dual-plugging, if using proper coils.
-On one type, the sensors have TWO wires, that was model D35-1, & for the stock bike used the brown coils of 1.5 ohms.
-On that model, the coils primaries were wired in SERIES.
-For the THREE wire sensor, the coils are independently driven by the Dyna module.
+Dyna has had two types of installations for single plug bikes, but information may apply to your installation of dual-plugging, if using proper coils.
+On one type, the sensors have two wires, that was model D35-1, & for the stock bike used the brown coils of 1.5 ohms.
+On that model, the coils primaries were wired in series.
+For the three wire sensor, the coils are independently driven by the Dyna module.
 When either the red or white sensor units are grounded, one of the coils will have high voltage developed.
 Those red/white wires should, if an ohmmeter is placed on them one at a time, show >1 megohm, in relation to the black wire (and ground).
 Be sure the power is off for this.
 The black wire supplies the power to the sensors.
-It is probably best for you to NOT use an ohmmeter on those leads.
+It is probably best for you to not use an ohmmeter on those leads.
 The Dyna uses UGS304T Hall Effect devices.
 Watch out for broken wires at the epoxy junction.
-Do NOT overtighten.
-1000 ohm spark plug caps should be OK. see: www.dynaonline.com/english/instruct/index.htm
+Do not overtighten.
+1000 ohm spark plug caps should be OK. see: http://www.dynaonline.com/

-Makes a MicroDigital ignition for Airheads.
-They NOW have one version that has an ignition advance curve (have not seen it) that is specifically for dual-plugged bikes.
-See http://bmwmotorcycletech.info/ignition.htm for technical information on the Boyer, & where to buy it.
+Makes the MicroDigital ignition for Airheads.
+They now have a version that has an ignition advance curve (I have not seen nor tested it) that is specifically for dual-plugged bikes.
+See https://bmwmotorcycletech.info/Ignition.htm for technical information on the Boyer's, & where to buy them.

-Any brass hammer 'fix' must be done carefully, not knocking off the threaded cam tip.
+Anybrass hammer 'fix' must be done carefully, do not knock off the threaded cam tip.
 Use of a dial indicator on the smooth side surface of the cam tip will tell the story.
-Do NOT try the brass hammer fix unless you KNOW what you are doing, have a dial indicator & know how to use it!
+Do not try the brass hammer fix unless you know what you are doing, have a dial indicator & know how to use it!

-If a cam tip is broken off, this usually happens NOT from the above brass hammer work, but from someone OVERTIGHTENING THE NUT.
-The Boyer ignition can be used, and was popular for this problem.
+If a cam tip is broken off, that usually happens not from the above brass hammer work, but from someone over-tightening the nut!
+The Boyer ignition can be used, and was a popular fix.
 Other methods include several ignitions that mount to the alternator area.
 Broken tips can often be center-punched (using a guide made on a lathe), and then screw threads can be put in a drilled hole.
 This enables the stock ATU to be used and no special ignition is needed, other than what the above article describes for any points ignition and dual-plugging.
 This is all touchy to do, but works well if done neatly.
 You may want to check with aftermarket Airhead tools suppliers.
-See the very beginning of the following article which goes deeper into the problem and fix: http://bmwmotorcycletech.info/cams.htm
+See the very beginning of the following article which goes deeper into the problem and fix: https://bmwmotorcycletech.info/cams.htm

 Return to HomePage